dansholds/grapple-comps-min/content/posts/14307-njbjjf-new-jersey-open-2024.md

 The rules used in this event follow the traditional rules utilized by the IBJJF, with the greatest objective being to preserve the integrity of the competitors and to give our spectators a true show of the sport.

-BEST OVERALL TEAM and AWARD: Team standings, points, and medal counts are live updated to and readily available on the results tab of the event page.
+BEST OVERALL TEAM and AWARD- Team standings, points, and medal counts are live updated to and readily available on the results tab of the event page.
 We will have a TV at the medal podium displaying the live team standings as they transpire throughout the event!
 The winning 1st, 2nd and 3rd place teams will receive a Team Trophy and Team Champions Banner!

-BROWN and BLACK BELTS: As an appreciation for their time invested and commitment to our sport as a martial artist, we give free registration to Brazilian Jiu-Jitsu brown and black belts.
+BROWN and BLACK BELTS- As an appreciation for their time invested and commitment to our sport as a martial artist, we give free registration to Brazilian Jiu-Jitsu brown and black belts.
 Email us with which event you are applying for, and your credentials at [email protected]

 REGISTRATION